BILDIT-Platform/react-native-bildit-flybuy/README.md

 ## TODO

-[ ] Re-write example app with the new module
+[X] Re-write example app with the new module
-[ ] Update docusaurus documentation using the latest package [ ] Put migration documentation on docusaurus
+[X] Update docusaurus documentation using the latest package [X] Put migration documentation on docusaurus
+[ ] Test with react native new architecture